UMNLibraries/oracle-json-api-2021-04/slides.md

 vvv
 ### Tables, Collection, and Naming

-SODA expects each table to contain records from a sinlgle collection, sharing a common schema.
+SODA expects each table to contain records from a single collection, sharing a common schema.
 Because Pure has multiple collections, whose schemas may change across API versions, we have many tables, all following this naming convention: